 To the north of the Mamanucas is the Yasawa group, one of the most pristine and culturally intact regions of Fiji.
 The Yasawa group consists of six main islands and numerous smaller islets.
 The archipelago, which stretches in a north-easterly direction for more than 80 kilometers from a point 40 kilometers north-west of Lautoka, is volcanic in origin and very mountainous, with peaks ranging from 250 to 600 meters in height.
-The Yasawas offer isolated beaches and coves, cliffs, bays and reefs as well as the luxurious Yasawa Island Resort, a secluded island paradise with lush gardens, a white, sandy beach and crystal clear waters.
+The Yasawas offer isolated beaches and coves, cliffs, bays and reefs as well as the luxurious Yasawa Island Resort and Spa, a secluded island paradise with lush gardens, a white, sandy beach and crystal clear waters.

 Fiji's best kept secret, Savusavu is a natural, lush and beautiful paradise on Vanua Levu - Fiji's other big island.
 A big, calm bay teeming with fish, fringed by untouched mountains and old copra plantations.
 Nestled next to all this is the town of Savusavu - the centre of a wonderfully diverse range of accommodation, activities and adventures.
 Situated on the shores of a large picturesque, deep water harbour, it was originally established as port for sailing ships plying the north-eastern regions of Fiji.